em1e/ft_irc/tests2.md

 - [x] join existing channels
 - [x] join channels you have been invited to (invite only)
 - [o] join channels that require a password
-- [o] join multiple channels at the same time
+- [x] join multiple channels at the same time
 - [ ] error cases:
     - [o] join channels that are past their userLimit
     - [o] join channels that require a password, but incorrect password is given